RZomerman/ASDK/README.md

         additional files.
     Once the download is complete, boot your server from the ISO.

+    It is also possible to use a custom GITHUB repo :
+        CreateASDKDeploymentISO.ps1 -TargetDirectory <folder to create ISO> -CustomGitLocation <username>/Repository

+        example:
+            CreateASDKDeploymentISO.ps1 -TargetDirectory c:\isomake -CustomGitLocation RZomerman/ASDK

+        Important:
+            username and repository are CaSeSensiTive  only name and repo will be required the script will always use the master branch

 Start.ps1
     This script is ran initially when booting from the created ISO.
 It will check for the latest script versions and if a newer PrepareAzureStackPOC.ps1 is found